 Specific product selection

 Once the shelf space is allocated, specific product selection for each category is the next step.
 Products should always include a combination of core products that are leading, proven items, plus new or variety products that present consumers with options within a category.
-The general rule of thumb is that core products should represent 70 to 80 percent of category SKUs to ensure strong consistent sales.
+The general rule of thumb is that core products should represent between 70 percent and 80 percent of category SKU's to ensure a strong base of consistent sales.

 The shelf capacity and flexibility within micro markets allows operators the ability to try new products and different varieties while maintaining core item positions.
 One of the best things about the expanded variety that can be offered in micro markets is that operators can try new items without the fear of failure and loss of sales.
 Even if a new product turns out to sell poorly, its placement brought to the location a very positive perspective of newness and difference.
 It is also important to understand that every top selling product at some point was “new” and that every retailer has at some time added products that have underperformed versus expectations.
 “New” is okay!

 Another important component of variety is the use of rotational, non-core products.
 A wide variety of top selling items are simply not strong enough to be considered core products, but have their own, very positive consumer demand levels.
 Rotating second-tier brands within a micro market product set will often deliver a sales spike and also make the micro market look “fresh” to consumers in terms of available items.

-As operators add new products to their micro markets, there are two options for their location – a separate “new item” shelf area just for such items, or the placement of the new products within their general category shelf space.
-Whichever approach is taken, new products need to be clearly identified as such to draw attention.
+As operators add new or variety products to their micro markets, there are two options for new product location – a separate “new item” shelf area just for such items, or the placement of the new products within their general category shelf space.
+Whichever approach is taken, new products need to be clearly identified as such to draw consumer attention to their availability.

 A challenge for micro market operators (and every other retailer) is how to deal with slow moving items.
 Every business that sells to consumers ends up at some time with products that simply don’t sell as well as expected.
 It is important that the slow sellers are identified and “moved out” to allow that shelf space to be used for better selling items.
 The worst thing is to leave poor sellers in a market to just “sell through.”
 Once a decision has been made to discontinue an item, do something to eliminate the item from the micro market within a short time period.
 Discount slow selling items, perhaps with as much as a 50 percent price reduction.
 Whenever an item is being discontinued, be sure to remove the items from the micro market reorder process to eliminate any automatic replenishment orders.